finagle/finch/README.md

 Finch
 =====

-An experiminatal and lightweight RESTful HTTP API framework atop of Finagle.
+A lightweight RESTful HTTP API framework atop of Finagle.

 An example usage looks as follows: